Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 		}, 1000);
 	}

-BLE is fundamentally asynchronous and results are always delivered to class callback methods, e.g. `onReady`, `onConnected`, etc... above.
+A BLE server is fundamentally asynchronous and results are always delivered to the `BLEServer` class callback methods, e.g. `onReady`, `onConnected`, etc... above.
 The following sections describe the BLE server class, properties and callbacks.

+<a id="classbleserver"></a>
 ## Class BLEServer

 The `BLEServer` class provides access to the BLE server features.